 This is a sound that some may find strange to the ear, and unpleasant to mimic.
-However, others who have become habituated to hearing and feeling this sound may interpret this as a sound that can be “controlled” in a way.
-The idea of making certain sounds is often the result of trying to imitate what we might hear as far as singers with mature voices are concerned, maybe even trying to imitate a classical sound.
+However, others who have become habituated to hearing and feeling this sound may like it because they feel they can “controll” it effectively.

-The correct sound that emanates from advanced singers is one in which there is much exercising so that strength and freedom is present.
+The correct sound that emanates from advanced singers was created with much exercising and practicing, so that strength and freedom are present.
 The sound does seem to come from many places in the neck and head.
 Almost as if the sound is coming out of the neck and the mouth and the face, maybe all directions at once.

 The questions become: 1.
 “How do we make that sound?” and 2.
 “How do we interpret that sound?”

 First, we should not try to “make” that sound.

 Second, there is a way to interpret healthy sounds, and walk that path.